Diffusion-limited aggregation on the hyperbolic plane: Proof of the main theorem

-for a universal constant $c>0$. \\ We build these sequences inductively.
+We build these sequences inductively.
 We begin with $L_1 = 1$ and $T_1 = 0$.
 Suppose $L_i$, $T_i$ and $A(T_i)$ are known.
 We use the previous lemma with $A(t) = A(T_i)$ as a starting aggregate.
 The result of the lemma ensures the existence of a number $L$ such that